xandout/lightsail-vpn-sqlserver/tf/README.md

 If you get the same error, I was able to comment out the IPs and it would work sometimes.

-I think this is an API issue with AWS LS but Google has 0 usefule results.
+I think this is an API issue with AWS LS but Google has 0 useful results.

 ## Running TF